-In the RoomSketcher Home Designer app, it’s easy to visualize and choose the perfect stairs for your project.
-This article covers the following topics:
+In the RoomSketcher App, it’s easy to visualize and choose the perfect stairs for your project.
+This article describes the steps when using the RoomSketcher App on a computer or tablet, and covers the following topics:

 - Stair Types in RoomSketcher